wessenstam/demoguide/docs/srvpam/mod3/mod3.md

 ## Security logging on Linux

-To show this security logging process, after getting onto the client machine, open the Putty sessions to CentOS.thylab.local and login as **adminuser** with the password **Delinea/4u**.
+To show this security logging process, after getting onto the client machine, open the Putty sessions to CentOS.delinealabs.local and login as **adminuser** with the password **Delinea/4u**.
 This is a local account and has the rights to run the ``sudo`` command to get elevated rights.
 Run the command ``sudo yum update zip`` and see that after providing the password the command is executed

 ![Security Log](images/lab001.png)